Banate of Bosnia: Restoration and Expansion

-During the end of the 13th and about the first quarter of the 14th century, till the Battle of Bliska Bosnian banate was under the rule of Croatian bans from Šubić family.
-After defeat in Battle of Bliska, Mladen II was captured by Charles I who took him to Hungary, which sparked Kotromanić dynasty restoration.
+During the end of the 13th and about the first quarter of the 14th century, till the Battle of Bliska,the Bosnian banate was under the rule of Croatian bans from the Šubić family.
+After defeat in Battle of Bliska, Mladen II was captured by Charles I who took him to Hungary, which sparked the Kotromanić dynasty's restoration.

 Stephen II was the Bosnian Ban from 1314, but in reality from 1322 to 1353 together with his brother, Vladislav Kotromanić in 1326–1353.

-By 1326 Ban Stephen II attacked Serbia in a military alliance with the Republic of Ragusa and conquered Zahumlje (or Hum), gaining more of Adriatic Sea coast, from mouth of the Neretva to Konavle, with areas significant Orthodox population under Archbishopric of Ohrid and mixed Orthodox and Catholic population in coastal areas and around Ston.
+By 1326 Ban Stephen II attacked Serbia in a military alliance with the Republic of Ragusa and conquered Zahumlje (or Hum), gaining more of the Adriatic Sea coast, from the mouth of the Neretva to Konavle, with areas of significant Orthodox population under the Archbishopric of Ohrid and mixed Orthodox and Catholic populations in coastal areas and around Ston.
 He also expanded into Završje, including the fields of Glamoč, Duvno and Livno.
-Immediately after the death of Serbian King Stefan Uroš II Milutin in 1321, he had no problem in acquiring his lands of Usora and Soli, which he fully incorporated in 1324.
+Immediately after the death of Serbian King Stefan Uroš II Milutin in 1321, he had no problem in acquiring his lands of Usora and Soli, which he fully annexed in 1324.

-In 1329, Ban Stephen II Kotromanić pushed another military attempt into Serbia, assaulting Lord Vitomir of Trebinje and Konavle, but the main portion of his force was defeated by the Young King Dušan who commanded the forces of King Stefan Dečanski at Priboj.
+In 1329, Ban Stephen II Kotromanić launched another military campaign into Serbia, assaulting Lord Vitomir of Trebinje and Konavle, but the main portion of his force was defeated by the Young King Dušan who commanded the forces of King Stefan Dečanski at Priboj.
 The Ban's horse was killed in the battle, and he would have lost his life if his vassal Vuk had not given him his own horse.
 By doing so, Vuk sacrificed his own life, and was killed by the Serbian troops in open battle.
 Thus the Ban managed to add Nevesinje and Zagorje to his realm.

 Throughout his reign in the fourteenth century, Stephen ruled the lands from Sava to the Adriatic and from Cetina to Drina.
 He doubled the size of his state, and achieved full independence from surrounding countries.
-Ban Stephen II played Venice and Hungarian kings against each other, slowly ruling more and more independently and soon initiated a conspiracy with some members of the Croatian and Hungarian nobility against his Hungarian liege and father-in-law.
+Ban Stephen II played Venice and the Hungarian kings against each other, slowly ruling more and more independently and soon initiated a conspiracy with some members of the Croatian and Hungarian nobility against his Hungarian liege and father-in-law.

-In 1346 Zadar finally returned to Venice, and the Hungarian King, seeing that he had lost the war, made peace in 1348.
-Ban of Croatia Mladen II Šubić was greatly opposed to Stephen II's policy, accusing him of treason and the relations between the two Bans worsened ever afterwards.
-By 1342 the Franciscan Vicariat of Bosnia was established.
-During the reign of Stjepan II Kotromanić all three churches (Bosnian Church, Orthodox, Catholic) were active in Bosnian Banate.
+In 1346 Zadar finally returned to Venice, and the Hungarian King, seeing that he had lost the war, made peace in 1348.The Ban of Croatia Mladen II Šubić was greatly opposed to Stephen II's policy, accusing him of treason and the relations between the two Bans worsened ever afterwards.
+By 1342 the Franciscan Province of Bosnia was established.
+During the reign of Stjepan II Kotromanić all three churches (Bosnian Church, Orthodox, Catholic) were active in the Bosnian Banate.